iRenad12/Face_detect/README.md

-# 🔍 Real-Time Face Detection with Webcam
+# 🔍Face Detection

 🎯 **Project Description**
-This is a simple real-time face detection app that uses your webcam to detect faces through a browser interface.
+This is a simple  face detection app that uses your webcam to detect faces through a browser interface.
 It combines **Python (OpenCV)** for face detection and **JavaScript** for accessing the webcam and displaying results in the browser.

 ---